seakers/daphne/README.md

 ## How to Develop

 The key to leveraging the full power of this development tool is understanding its directory structure.
-Refer to the top level directory structure diagram below learn about the important Daphne development directories.
+Refer to the top level directory structure diagram below to learn about the important Daphne development directories.
 <br>

 ```bash